Kyle Norris

-Kyle Norris (born March 12, 1990) is a former Canadian football linebacker.
-He was drafted 24th overall by the Edmonton Eskimos in the 2013 CFL Draft.
-Norris played CIS football with the Saint Mary's Huskies.
+Kyle Norris (born March 12, 1990) is a Canadian former professional football linebacker.
+He was drafted 24th overall by the Edmonton Eskimos in the 2013 CFL draft.
+Norris played U Sports football with the Saint Mary's Huskies.

 College career

 Norris played for the Saint Mary's Huskies from 2009 to 2012, appearing in 32 games.
 Norris attended the U Sports East-West Bowl in 2012 and was invited to the CFL Combine in 2013.
 He recorded a career total of 101 tackles, 13 tackles for loss, 5 sacks, and 2 interceptions.

 Professional career

 Edmonton Eskimos

-Norris was drafted 24th overall (3rd round) by the Edmonton Eskimos in the 2013 CFL Draft.
+Norris was drafted 24th overall (3rd round) by the Edmonton Eskimos in the 2013 CFL draft.
 He appeared in eight regular season games recording 5 special teams tackles and a forced fumble.
 He was released by the Eskimos on June 22, 2014.

 Winnipeg Blue Bombers

 Norris was signed by the Winnipeg Blue Bombers on June 23, 2014.
 He appeared in ten regular season games and recorded 2 special teams tackles.